gabors-data-analysis/da_case_studies/README.md

 ## Get data
 [Get data by datasets](https://drive.google.com/drive/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc?usp=sharing)

-## Found an error or have a suggestion.
+## Found an error or have a suggestion?
 Awesome, we know there may be errors.
 Or just much better ways to do a procedure.

 To make a suggestion, please open a github issue here with a title containing the case study name.
 Cheers!